AndreaLanfranchi/EthereumStratum-2.0.0/README.md

 ```
 First element of `params` array is the jobId this solution refers to (as sent in the `mining.notify` message from the server).
 Second element is the `miner nonce` as hex.
 Third element is the token given to the worker previous `mining.authorize` request.
 Any `mining.submit` request bound to a worker which was not succesfully authorized - i.e. the token does not exist in the session - **MUST** be rejected.

-You'll notice in the sample above the `miner nonce` is 16 bytes (even we got an `extranonce` of `af4c` in the previous `mining.set` request)!
+You'll notice in the sample above the `miner nonce` is 16 bytes (even we got an `extranonce` of [`"af4c","30"]` in the previous `mining.set` request)!
 Yes - within `mining.submit` the whole nonce is submitted!
-Miner has not to take care about the extranonce, just submist the nonce found.
+Miner has NOT to take care about the extranonce, when submitting a found nonce.
 Pool can validate the solution in a fast path and forward the solution to etherium network if it matches the global target (no session related data are required).
 Pool can response and account the miner in the slow path.